rjjakes/wordpress-orm/README.md

 Now queue up these changes to apply to the database.
 Calling this does NOT immediately apply the changes to the database.
-The idea here is the same as Doctrine: you can queue up many different changes to happen and once you're ready to apply them, the ORM will combine these changes into as few queries as possible.
+The idea here is the same as Doctrine: you can queue up many different changes to happen and once you're ready to apply them, the ORM will combine these changes into single SQL queries where possible.
+This helps reduce the number of calls made to the database.

-This function uses the internal Wordpress `$wpdb->prepare()` function to protect against SQL injection attacks.

 ```php
 $orm->persist($campaign);